Marin Čilić: 2008: First ATP singles title

-2009: First Grand Slam quarterfinal
+2009: US Open quarterfinals

 Čilić won his first title of 2009 and second career ATP title at the Chennai Open, defeating first-time finalist Somdev Devvarman.

 He reached the fourth round of the Australian Open after beating David Ferrer in straight sets, equalling his 2008 record.
 In the fourth round, he was defeated by Juan Martín del Potro in four sets.

 Later in the year, Čilić won the PBZ Zagreb Indoors, defeating compatriot Mario Ančić in the final.

 He helped his country defeat Chilean opponents in the Davis Cup first-round tie by winning the opening singles match and joining forces with Mario Ančić to win the doubles rubber.

 Čilić reached a career best at the French Open when he beat 18th seed Radek Štěpánek in the third round in straight sets.
 After two competitive sets against the third-seeded Andy Murray, Čilić lost the match.

 He reached the second round of the Queen's Club Championships, an ATP World Tour 250 series event, where he was defeated by Nicolas Mahut of France.
 He beat Alberto Martín to make it into the second round at Wimbledon and won a five-set match (spread over two days) against Sam Querrey.
 He played another five-set match in the third round against Tommy Haas.
 He recovered from two sets down, but lost 10–8 in the deciding set, having held a match point.